CSCI P545 Computer Science Department, School of Informatics, Indiana University Thu Sep 11 15:30:23 EDT 2008 [SDJ]

 8. Public demonstration of results

-It is important for participants to understand that, as they develop and test their implementations of higher functionality, they are also contributing to the on-going design and enhancement of the laboratory platform by reporting on its empirical performance in comparison to design assumptions on which their software development is based.
+As participants develop and test their implementations of higher functionality, they are contributing to the on-going design and enhancement of the research platform by reporting on its empirical performance in comparison to design assumptions on which their software development is based.